 Features include: State of the art 'Flipping Book' technology (Windows/Mac Versions), Powerful Search Engine, Post-its, Bookmarks, Highlighting, Hyperlinked Table of Contents, Index & Cross-References, Zoom in/Zoom out and Thumbnail Images.

-The book is now divided into four sections, ‘Gemmology’, ‘Reflections', ‘Gem Identification’, and 'GEMFACTS'.
+The book is comprised of four sections, ‘Gemmology’, ‘Reflections', ‘Gem Identification’, and 'GEMFACTS'.

 The first section covers the science of gemmology, including the chemical nature of gemstones, their physical and optical properties, basic crystallography, the absorption of light, the spectroscope, polarized light, the polariscope, pleochroism, the dichroscope, colour filters, specific gravity, luminescence, magnification, thermal conductivity, imitation, assembled and lab-created gemstones, enhancements, mining, gem cutting, coloured gemstone and diamond grading.

-The third section covers gem identification and includes twelve chapters covering the identification of gemstones based on their colour and transparency plus natural, cultured and imitation pearls, and advanced gem testing techniques.
+The third section covers gem identification and includes twelve chapters covering the identification of gemstones based on their colour and transparency with a new focus on the importance of determining the optical character of a gemstone and advanced gem testing techniques.

-The fourth section covers the fifteen most common gem species and varieties mentioned above.
+The fourth section covers the seventeen most common gem species and varieties found in the market.

 Check out the many reviews by students and professionals by clicking here